-The signed note, final application, and county office approval letter should be emailed to Guy Nanavati at Gautam.Nanavati@doe.nj.gov.
+The signed note, final application, and county office approval letter should be uploaded to the Microsoft Teams channel for borrowing, or emailed to Guy Nanavati at Gautam.Nanavati@doe.nj.gov.
 (See question 27 for where to send the signed county approval form, the district application for borrowing, the district cash flow worksheet and the bank letter stating the interest rate.)